Accounts receivable turnover ratio formula and example

 Regular monitoring provides:

 Xero accounting software automates ratio calculations and gives you real-time insights into your receivables.
-This makes it easier to track trends and spot issues early.
+Track trends, spot issues early, and stay on top of collections without manual effort.
+Get one month free.

 FAQs on the accounts receivable turnover ratio

-Here are some common questions about accounts receivable turnover ratio.
+Here are some common questions about the accounts receivable turnover ratio.

-What does a high average accounts receivable turnover ratio mean?
+What does a high accounts receivable turnover ratio mean?

-A high accounts receivable turnover ratio usually means your customers pay on time.
-It also shows your credit collection process works well and you have fewer unpaid bills.
+A high accounts receivable turnover ratio means your customers pay quickly and your collection process works efficiently.
+This typically indicates strong credit policies and healthy cash flow.

-What does a low average accounts receivable turnover ratio mean?
+What does a low accounts receivable turnover ratio mean?

 How can automated accounting software help improve my turnover ratio?